DIRECTOR: Mark Sandrich

 Of the nine films that Astaire and Rogers made at RKO Pictures in the thirties, “Top Hat” is their best.
 It’s also their most indubitably gay, with Eric Blore (who was straight in real life) doing his butler with a superior attitude and Edward Everett Horton, whose own special variation on the double take (an actor’s reaction to something, followed by a delayed, more extreme reaction) had yet to become tiresome.

 The songs by Irvin Berlin are some of his best and the dance to Cheek to Cheek is Astaire-Rogers at their absolute peak.

-The production design on the film (by Carroll Clark with Van Nest Polglase being the head of the design department) marked the peak of art deco movement in Hollywood
+The production design of the film (by Carroll Clark with Van Nest Polglase being the head of the design department) marked the peak of the art deco movement in Hollywood

 - Cinematography: David Abel.

 - Screenplay: Allan Scott and Dwight Taylor

 - Production Design: Carroll Clark and Van Nest Polglase

 - Choreography by Fred Astaire and Hermes Pan